Published on September 15, 2023

 Admissions Test

-St Andrews Medical School requires all applicants to sit the UCAT which is used to decide who is invited to interview.
+St Andrews Medical School requires all applicants to sit the UCAT.
+This helps to inform short-listing for interview.

-Applicants meeting these requirements for interview are ranked based on their UCAT global score.
-Those ranked in the top 500 or so will be given an interview.
+St Andrews ranks applicants who meet all other requirements on their UCAT global score.
+Generally, applicants who rank in the top 500, will receive an interview.
 Decisions to make offers will be based on the interview score.
-Where applicants have the same interview score, the global UCAT score will be used to differentiate between them.
+Where applicants have the same interview score, St Andrews uses the global UCAT score to differentiate between them.

-The lowest score for those who have been invited for an interview in the past few years has been around 2650.
+The lowest score for an interview in the past few years has been around 2650.
 For the next admissions cycle, the School won’t know the likely UCAT scores for those to be called for the interview until they have assessed all applications.

-‘Widening participation applicants’ who meet their required academic grades will be given a 10% increase in their UCAT score for ranking before the interview.
+‘Widening participation applicants’ who meet their required academic grades are given a 10% increase in their UCAT score for ranking before the interview.
 See St Andrews School of Medicine website for further information about ‘Widening participation applicants’.

 Work Experience

 The St Andrews School of Medicine website states that applicants must have work or shadowing experience in a caring or health environment.
-This experience could have been gained in hospitals, GP surgeries, nursing homes or local hospices, or by working with people who have ill health or a disability.
+This may occur hospitals, GP surgeries, nursing homes or local hospices, or by working with people who have ill health or a disability.

-St Andrews also emphasizes that Medicine is a profession that requires commitment and hence that the choice to enter this career is made with insight into where it might lead, the role of life-long learning, and with the awareness that the course is a training for professional practice.
+St Andrews also emphasises that Medicine is a profession that requires commitment.
+Hence that the choice to enter this career requires insight into where it might lead, the role of life-long learning, and with the awareness that the course is a training for professional practice.

 Personal Statement